leiferlab/NeRVEclustering/README.md

 Other fields:
 behavior - structure with

     ethogram: t Volumes by 1 vector of behaviors, -1 for reverse, 0 pause, 1 forward, 2 turn.
 Behaviors determined automatically using the centerlines.
        x_pos: t Volumes by 1 vector of x coordinates in the reference frame of the plate.

        y_pos: t Volumes by 1 vector of y coordinates in the reference frame of the plate.

            v: t Volumes by 1 vector of worm center of mass velocities in the reference frame of the plate.
 Positive is forward, negative reverse.

        pc1_2: t Volumes by 2 vector of the projections onto the first two eigenworms.

         pc_3: t Volumes by 1 vector of the projections onto the third eigenworm.

-XYZcoord - N neurons x 3 XYZ coordinates for the neurons.
+XYZcoord: N neurons x 3 XYZ coordinates for the neurons.
 The coordinates are taken by a random straightened volume from the recording to serve as an example.

-acorr - a n Neurons x n Neurons pearson correlation matrix of Ratio2
+acorr: a n Neurons x n Neurons pearson correlation matrix of Ratio2

-cgIdx - ordered indices derived from heirarchically clustering the correlation matrix.
+cgIdx: ordered indices derived from heirarchically clustering the correlation matrix.
 To show organized traces, use Ratio2(cgIdx,:)

-hasPointsTime- a t volumes by 1 vector of time for each volume.
+hasPointsTime: a t volumes by 1 vector of time for each volume.